Inventuring for Grades 1-12.

 Annual Musical Production

 Every year a section of the school conceptualises and executes an Annual Musical Production to convey a message to the audience and to raise money for a cause they take up for the year.
-The annual music production is not only a great way of showcasing the learner’s talents, it also teaches learners many life lessons like commitment, team-work, decision making, prioritising and organising to name a few.
+The annual music production is not only a great way of showcasing the student’s talents, it also teaches students many life lessons like commitment, team-work, decision making, prioritising and organising to name a few.

 The health checks comprised: